 The coca tea can be found in the Andes region, one of the highest mountainous regions in the world.
-The coca tea is said to prevent altitude sickness.
-It is made with the raw coca leaves and hot water.
+Coca tea is said to prevent altitude sickness.
+It is made with raw coca leaves and hot water.
 The taste is similar to green tea, an acquired taste!
-Although it has not been proven as to how effective it is, nobody would blame you for trying it to avoid attitude sickness.
-After all it has been used for thousands of years among the indigenous people of the Andes, not causing any harm in fact is said to be beneficial for your health.
+Although it has not been proven as to how effective it is, nobody would blame you for trying it to avoid altitude sickness.
+After all, it has been used for thousands of years among the indigenous people of the Andes, not causing any harm in fact is said to be beneficial for your health.

 The coca comes from the Erythroxylum plant, which there are over 100 different species of tree.

-Don't be confused, it may be a ingredient of cocaine, but still Coca leaves are perfectly legal to buy in Peru.
+Don't be confused, it may be an ingredient of cocaine, but still, coca leaves are perfectly legal to buy in Peru.
 But it is illegal in most of the neighboring countries, so don't carry coca leaves with you when leaving Peru and entering another country.

-It is said that a Coca plant still grows in the Royal Garden at Machu Picchu.
-Image ©MDHarding
+It is said that a coca plant still grows in the Royal Garden at Machu Picchu.

 Last Tea Stop Before Highest Point

 If booking on to a private tour the stop is a lovely one, surrounded by Vicuna.
 There is also the opportunity to purchase handmade textiles and other gifts.
 Did you know that the textiles are still coloured using natural dyes from flowers, seeds and fruits?